ubccr/xdmod/docs/howto-api-image-export.md

 `$ pip install python-dotenv`

+Before running the script,

+1. Replace `YOUR_CENTER_URL` within the script with the appropriate information
+1. Create a `.env` file with your local XDMoD account credentials in the same directory as the script

 Running the script will export your saved metric explorer charts to the current working directory.
 The format of the exported image can be changed, the default used here is `svg`.
-Refer to the XDMoD Metric Explorer Tab Controller [API documentation](rest.html#tag/Metric-Explorer/paths/~1controllers~1metric_explorer.php/post) section for more information.
-The operation used here is `get_data`.

 ```python
 #!/usr/bin/env python3